Where and How to Recycle or Dispose of Christmas Trees in New York after Christmas

 - Most villages provide tree pick-up or drop-off for their residents.
 Call your village for more information.
 If you live in a rural area, lay the

 tree out where the branches can offer shelter for birds and other wildlife.
-UPDATE for 2021:
+UPDATE:

 In June of 2020, Tioga County went out to